Environmental programme aims for rapid results and system-level change

 Bottlenecks and cross-sectional areas

 The ambitious goal of our environmental programme is not only to accelerate emissions cuts, but also to achieve cross-cutting impacts on societies internationally.
-In addition to work within the focus areas, we promote projects that push for bolder, faster decision-making in the face of the climate crisis.
+In addition to work within the focus areas, we have promoted projects that push for bolder, faster decision-making in the face of the climate crisis.
 These include projects that provoke social discussion on how the economy, work and consumption needs to change during the transition forced by climate change and identify solutions for the conflicts and bottlenecks in these sectors.

 Another significant objective of projects promoted by the foundation is to develop the role of both investors and public funding in the mitigation of the climate crisis.